Zermil/fractal-tree-opengl/README.md

 It's a demo for people that want to know the "low-level" implementation details, instead of just writing pre-made functions from a framework without much thought behind it.

+*colours* branch, apart from implementing colours, also allows for dynamic depth changing.
+Use Q and W on your keyboard to lower (Q) or raise (W) the depth accordingly.

 ## Instruction when building for Visual Studio

 Execute `build_vs.bat` script: